 7The LORD appeared to Abram and said, “I will assign this land to your offspring.”
 And he built an altar there to the LORD who had appeared to him.
 8From there he moved on to the hill country east of Bethel and pitched his tent, with Bethel on the west and Ai on the east; and he built there an altar to the LORD and invoked the LORD by name.
 9Then Abram journeyed by stages toward the Negeb.

 10There was a famine in the land, and Abram went down to Egypt to sojourn there, for the famine was severe in the land.
-11As he was about to enter Egypt, he said to his wife Sarai, “I knowb what a beautiful woman you are.
+11As he was about to enter Egypt, he said to his wife Sarai, “Ib know what a beautiful woman you are.
 12If the Egyptians see you, and think, ‘She is his wife,’ they will kill me and let you live.
 13Please say that you are my sister, that it may go well with me because of you, and that I may remain alive thanks to you.”

 14When Abram entered Egypt, the Egyptians saw how very beautiful the woman was.
 15Pharaoh’s courtiers saw her and praised her to Pharaoh, and the woman was taken into Pharaoh’s palace.
 16And because of her, it went well with Abram; he acquired sheep, oxen, asses, male and female slaves, she-asses, and camels.